-A premature baby is one who is born too early, before 37 completed weeks of pregnancy.
-Premature babies can have more health problems and may need to stay in the hospital longer than babies born later.
+A premature baby is one who is born too early, before 37 weeks.
+Premature babies may have more health problems and may need to stay in the hospital longer than babies born later.
+They also may have long-term health problems that can affect their whole lives.
 Nearly half a million babies are born prematurely each year in the United States.

 Health problems that may affect premature babies include:

 - Apnea.
 This is a pause in breathing for 20 seconds or more.
 Premature babies sometimes have apnea.
 It may happen together with a slow heart rate.

 - Respiratory distress syndrome (RDS).
 This is a breathing problem most common in babies born before 34 weeks of pregnancy.
 Babies with RDS don’t have a protein called surfactant that keeps small air sacs in the lungs from collapsing.

 - Intraventricular hemorrhage (IVH).
 This is bleeding in the brain.
 It usually happens near the ventricles in the center of the brain.
 A ventricles is a space in the brain that’s filled with fluid.

 - Patent ductus arteriosis (PDA).
 This is a heart problem that happens in the connection (called the ductus ateriosus) between two major blood vessels near the heart.
 If the ductus doesn’t close properly after birth, a baby can have breathing problems or heart failure.
 Heart failure is when the heart can’t pump enough blood.